martinthomson/train-protocol/draft-thomson-train-protocol.md

 arrange for them to arrive at the peer endpoint before the observed packet.
-Spoofed packets that seek to advertise a higher limit than might otherwise be permitted also need to bypass any the rate limiters.
+Spoofed packets that seek to advertise a higher limit than might otherwise be permitted also need to bypass any rate limiters.
 The attacker will thus get arbitrary TRAIN packets accepted by the peer, with the result being that the endpoint receives a false or misleading rate limit.